cisagov/Malcolm/README.md

 ### <a name="ArkimeSPIView"></a>SPIView

 Arkime's **SPI** (**S**ession **P**rofile **I**nformation) **View** provides a quick and easy-to-use interface for  exploring session/log metrics.
-The SPIView page lists categories for general session metrics (e.g., protocol, source and destination IP addresses, sort and destination ports, etc.) as well as for all of various types of network understood by Arkime and Zeek.
+The SPIView page lists categories for general session metrics (e.g., protocol, source and destination IP addresses, sort and destination ports, etc.) as well as for all of various types of network traffic understood by Malcolm.
 These categories can be expanded and the top *n* values displayed, along with each value's cardinality, for the fields of interest they contain.

 ![Arkime's SPIView](./docs/images/screenshots/arkime_spiview.png)